-2) For a birthday party, I call the host’s parents and find out what they are likely to serve the kids and I try and replicate with safe ingredients for my son.
+2) For a birthday party, I call the host’s parents and find out what they are likely to serve.
+I try and replicate with safe ingredients for my son.
 It’s a lot of work but that way he doesn’t feel left out.

 3) Talk to your child about their allergies.
-My son at even age 3 knew all the things he was allergic to (it’s a long list) and wouldn’t touch/eat anything that wasn’t handed to him by either my husband or myself.
-Once he started school he would always ask his teachers/friends what was in things before he ate it.
+My son, even at age 3, knew all the things he was allergic to (it’s a long list).
+He wouldn’t touch/eat anything that wasn’t handed to him by either my husband or myself.
+Once he started school he would always ask his teachers and friends what was in things before he ate it.

-4) It’s very easy to get overwhelmed with navigating the world with allergies especially since you want to protect your child more than anything else.
+4) It’s very easy to get overwhelmed with navigating the world with allergies, especially as you want to protect your child.
 I’ve found that having a positive mindset has really helped me.
-Initially I felt like a victim and wondered why this horrible thing had happened to me and it brought me down so much.
+Initially I felt like a victim and wondered why this horrible thing had happened to me.
+It brought me down so much.
 Now, I just think of how great we have managed so far and all the progress we have made.

-5) Friends and family may not always understand or may think you are overreacting and that’s really hard when you are obviously not!
+5) Friends and family may not always understand or may think you are overreacting.
+That’s really hard when you are obviously not!
 Don’t let them get to you and trust your instincts.

 It can be really hard to think up meal and snack ideas when you are dealing with allergies, and I’m always interested in what other people are cooking to give me inspiration!
 What are your children’s favourite things to eat?